September 12, 2022

 Attempting to recharge your R22 AC system with R401A could prove both damaging and dangerous.
 With the related pressure increases, many air conditioner components would rupture or collapse.
 Sadly, the first to go would likely be the AC compressor.

 It is possible to retrofit an R22 air conditioner to tolerate the pressure that using R401A entails.
 However, doing so would instantly void any active warranties, including any home warranties that cover HVAC equipment.
-It is also important to note that retrofitting an R22 AC for R401A is costly, time-consuming, and not always guaranteed to work.
-Nearly every major component within your current air conditioning system would have to be changed out.
-In most cases, the cost of this project would match or exceed the costs of buying a new air conditioner outright.
+It is also usually more expensive than just getting a new unit.
+Overall, we don’t recommend this option.

 Should I Get Rid of My R22 Air Conditioner?

 For many homeowners, upgrading to an R401A air conditioner isn’t an immediate concern.
-This may be the case for your home if your air conditioner is well-maintained, performing optimally, and still has a significant amount of service life remaining.
-However, although well-maintained air conditioners rarely need refrigerant recharge services during their lifespans, even a minor refrigerant leak can change all of this.
+This may be the case for your home if your air conditioner is still in great shape.
+Despite this, your old R22 AC is just one refrigerant leak away from becoming a problem.

 Why R401A Is Actually Better for Air Conditioners

-Surprisingly, in addition to being better for the natural environment, Puron also happens to be better for AC compressors.
-This starts with the fact that R401A air conditioners use a synthetic lubricant that’s far superior to the mineral oil that R22 air conditioners rely on.
+Surprisingly, in addition to being better for the natural environment, R402A also happens to be better for AC compressors.
+This starts with the fact that R401A air conditioners use a synthetic lubricant.
+This lubricant is far superior to the mineral oil that R22 air conditioners rely on.
 This synthetic lubricant helps minimize compressor wear and promotes optimum compressor performance.

 R401A additionally has superior heat absorption abilities.
 This refrigerant both absorbs and releases more heat than Freon does.
 It also limits stress on AC compressors, prevents burnout, and extends their lifespans as a result.

-Throughout the greater Sacramento, CA area, Gallagher's Plumbing, Heating and Air Conditioning is a trusted provider of HVAC and plumbing services.
-We also offer air purification systems, duct cleaning, and indoor air quality services.
-If you’re ready to upgrade your R22 air conditioner to an AC system that uses Puron, we’ve got you covered.
+Throughout the greater Sacramento, CA area, Gallaghers Plumbing, Heating and Air is a trusted provider of HVAC and plumbing services.
+If you’re ready to upgrade your R22 air conditioner to an AC system that uses R401A, we’ve got you covered.
 Give us a call now to schedule an appointment.

 company icon